dotnet/msbuild/README.md

 Interested in .NET Core + ASP.NET 5 RC bits?
 ----------------------------------------

-This toolchain is independent from the DNX-based .NET Core RC1 bits.
-If you are looking for the RC1 bits, you can find instructions on the [ASP.NET documentation site](http://get.asp.net/).
+This toolchain is independent from the DNX-based .NET Core + ASP.NET 5 bits.
+If you are looking for .NET Core + ASP.NET 5 bits bits, you can find instructions on the http://get.asp.net/.

 Docker
 ------